-Award Recommendations by the Board of Examiners (Regulation 20) Recommendations PhD EngD (i) that the degree be awarded; or g (ii) that the degree be conditionally awarded subject to minor typographical corrections and/or amendments to content which can be completed within 4 weeks of the date of the oral examination and which do not require a further oral examination; or (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed within 3 months of the date of the oral examination and which do not require a further oral examination; or (iv) that the candidate be permitted to present a revised thesis for examination on a subsequent occasion with a further oral examination within 12 months of the date of the original oral examination; or (v) that the thesis is satisfactory but a further oral examination is required within 3 months of the date of the original oral examination; or (vi) that the thesis be resubmitted for another (lower) award within 3 months; or (vii) that the thesis does not satisfy the criteria for a postgraduate research award and the candidature be terminated.
-DMA (i) that the degree be awarded; or (ii) that the degree be conditionally awarded, subject to minor typographical corrections and/or amendments to content which can be completed within 4 weeks of the date of the oral examination and which do not require a further oral examination; or (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed within 3 months of the date of the oral examination and which do not require a further oral examination; or (iv) that the candidate be permitted to present a revised portfolio for examination on a subsequent occasion with a further oral examination within 12 months of the date of the original oral examination; or (v) that the portfolio is satisfactory but a further examination is required within 3 months of the date of the original examination; or (vi) that the portfolio be resubmitted for another (lower) award within 3 months; or (vii) that the portfolio does not satisfy the criteria for a postgraduate research award and the candidature be terminated.
+Award Reco mmendations PhD EngD (i) that the degree be awarded; or 3 (ii) that the degree be conditionally awarded subject to minor typographical corrections and/or amendments to content which can be completed within 3 months of the date of the oral examination and which do not require a further oral examination; or (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed within 6 months of the date of the oral examination and which do not require a further oral examination; or (iv) that the candidate be permitted to present a revised thesis within 12 months of the date of the original oral examination, and attend a further oral examination if required by the examiners after the corrections have been considered; or (v) that the thesis is satisfactory but a further oral examination is required within 3 months of the date of the original oral examination; or (vi) that the thesis be resubmitted for another (lower) award within 3 months; or (vii) that the thesis does not satisfy the criteria for a postgraduate research award and the candidature be terminated.
+OMA (i) that the degree be awarded; or (ii) that the degree be conditionally awarded, subject to minor typographical corrections and/or amendments to content which can be completed within 3 months of the date of the oral examination and which do not require a further oral examination; or (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed within 6 months of the date of the oral examination and which do not require a further oral examination; or (iv) that the candidate be permitted to present a revised portfolio within 12 months of the date of the original oral examination, and attend a further oral examination if required by the examiners after the corrections have been considered; or (v) that the portfolio is satisfactory but a further examination is required within 3 months of the date of the original examination; or (vi) that the portfolio be resubmitted for another (lower) award within 3 months; or (vii) that the portfolio does not satisfy the criteria for a postgraduate research award and the candidature be terminated.